sidney-pham/chatter/README.md

 ## Installation
 - [Install Meteor](https://www.meteor.com/install).
-Or, if you have OSX/Linux, just do:
+Or, if you have Mac OS/Linux, just do:

 ```
 curl https://install.meteor.com/ | sh